-The ASTSWMO Alternative Fuels Workgroup is still gathering documentation on fuel material incompatibility cases, and if you have any, we would appreciate it if you could use the template below to share this information with us.
-Pictures supporting the issues observed would be tremendously useful.
+The ASTSWMO Emerging Fuels Task Force is still gathering documentation on fuel material incompatibility cases, and if you have any, we would appreciate it if you could use the template below to share this information with us.
+Pictures supporting the issues observed are encouraged.

+Mini Case Summary -Fuel and Equipment/Material Issues

+Tank Construction: Single Walled Double Walled

+Tank Material: Steel Composite FRP

+Tank Capacity:

-Mini Case Summary - Fuel and Equipment/Material Issues Site Name/Location: Fuel Type: E10 E15 E20 E85 E100 B20 B100 Other: Product Type: Gasoline (Regular or Premium) Gasohol Biodiesel Issue Type: Tank Piping Other (STP, dispenser, spill bucket, tank probe, etc) For Tank Issues: Tank Construction: Single Walled Double Walled Tank Material: Steel Composite FRP Tank Capacity: Installation Date: Current Tank Age: Additional Details: If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends) Description of Issue (Background info and field observations): Provide a brief history of tank (product stored prior to the alternative fuel, was tank interior cleaned prior to switching product, was equipment evaluated/replaced for compatibility, timing on the appearance of incompatibility issues after switching products, etc.) Describe field observations and/or other observations that prompted further investigation (evidence of corrosion, product leaks or seepage, failed component, etc).
+Installation Date: Current Tank Age:

+If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends)

+Description of Issue (Background info and field observations):

+Provide a brief history of tank (product stored prior to the alternative fuel, was tank interior cleaned prior to switching product, was equipment evaluated/replaced for compatibility, timing on the appearance of incompatibility issues after switching products, etc.)

+Describe field observations and/or other observations that prompted further investigation (evidence of corrosion, product leaks or seepage, failed component, etc).

 Supporting Pictures: Please attach photo documentation of the issue described above if available.

-Findings and Resolution: Describe findings and evidence that caused you to conclude that the issue described above was directly related to material incompatibility with the alternative fuel.
-Describe consequences of the incompatibility and how the issue was resolved (resulted in a release to environment, replaced incompatible materials, removal of tank, enforcement action, etc) Piping Issues: Piping Construction: Single Walled Double Walled Piping Material: Steel Composite FRP Flex Date of Installation: Additional Details:
+Describe findings and evidence that caused you to conclude that the issue described above was directly related to material incompatibility with the alternative fuel.

+Describe consequences of the incompatibility and how the issue was resolved (resulted in a release to environment, replaced incompatible materials, removal of tank, enforcement action, etc)

+For Piping Issues:

+Piping Construction: Single Walled Double Walled

+Piping Material: Steel Composite FRP Flex

+Date of Installation:

+If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends)

+Description of Issue (Background info and field observations):

+For Other Issues (STP, dispenser, spill bucket, tank probe, etc):

+Equipment involved:

-If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends) Description of Issue (Background info and field observations): Supporting Pictures: Findings and Resolution: For Other Issues (STP, dispenser, spill bucket, tank probe, etc): Equipment involved: Additional Details: If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends) Description of Issue (Background info and field observations): Supporting Pictures: Findings and Resolution:
+If known - manufacturer, make, model number, etc. (we will not be reporting this information; however, it may be useful for putting together a confidential spreadsheet to look for possible trends)

+Description of Issue (Background info and field observations):